Menu

 If you’re booked with a tour operator, they will take care of any unforeseen changes and make the hike stress-free for you.

-GETTING TO THE QUEEN CHARLOTTE TRACK: WATER TAXI AND LUGGAGE TRANSFERS
+WATER TAXIS AND LUGGAGE TRANSFERS

 Since there’s no road access to Ship Cove, you need to take a water taxi from Picton (about 1 hour).
 At the end, you can either take a bus from Anakiwa or another water taxi across the inlet back to Picton.